-In January 2013, we and Pharmatop filed suit in the United States District Court for the Southern District of California and the Northern District of Illinois against Fresenius Kabi USA, LLC, or Fresenius.
-In February 2013, we filed suit in the United States District Court for the Southern District of California and the District of New Jersey against Sandoz, Inc., or Sandoz.
-In these cases, we have alleged that each of Fresenius and Sandoz has each infringed the '222 and '218 patents by filing their respective NDA, in the case of Fresenius, or ANDA, in the case of Sandoz, seeking approval from the FDA to market a generic version of OFIRMEV prior to the expiration of our patents for OFIRMEV.
-Both the Fresenius and Sandoz lawsuits were filed within 45 days of receipt of the respective notice letters, thereby triggering a stay of FDA approval of the Fresenius NDA and the Sandoz ANDA until the earlier of the expiration of a 30-month period, the expiration of the '222 and '218 patents, the entry of a settlement order or consent decree stating that the '222 and '218 patents are invalid or not infringed, a decision in the case concerning infringement or validity that is favorable to Fresenius and/or Sandoz, or such shorter or longer period as the courts may order.
-Fresenius has filed an answer in the Southern District of California that asserts, among other things, non-infringement and invalidity of the asserted patents, and has also filed counterclaims.
-Sandoz has not yet filed an answer in either District.
+In addition, in January 2013, we filed suit in the United States District Court for the Southern District of California against Fresenius Kabi USA, LLC, or Fresenius, following receipt of a December 2012 notice from Fresenius concerning its submission of an NDA containing a Paragraph IV patent certification with the FDA for a generic version of OFIRMEV.
+In February 2013, we filed suit in the United States District Court for the Southern District of California against Sandoz, Inc., or Sandoz, following receipt of a December 2012 notice from Sandoz concerning its submission of an ANDA containing a Paragraph IV patent certification with the FDA for a generic version of OFIRMEV.
+In October 2013, we filed a motion to amend our complaint against Sandoz to join Sandoz AG, Neogen International N.V., APC Pharmaceuticals, LLC, and DIACO S.p.A. (together with Sandoz, the Sandoz Parties) to the lawsuit against Sandoz due to the involvement of each of these companies with the preparation of the Sandoz ANDA and related matters.
+In the lawsuits against Fresenius and the Sandoz Parties, which were coordinated for purposes of discovery and other pretrial proceedings in the Southern District of California, we alleged that Fresenius and the Sandoz Parties each infringed the '222 patent and the '218 patent by filing an NDA, in the case of Fresenius, or an ANDA, in the case of the Sandoz Parties, seeking approval from the FDA to market a generic version of OFIRMEV prior to the expiration of these patents.
+Both Fresenius and the Sandoz Parties filed answers in the Southern District of California asserting, among other things, non-infringement and invalidity of the asserted patents, as well as certain counterclaims.
+Both the Fresenius and

+Sandoz lawsuits were filed within 45 days of receipt of the respective notice letters, thereby triggering a stay of FDA approval of the Fresenius NDA and the Sandoz ANDA until the earlier of the expiration of a 30-month period, the expiration of the '222 and '218 patents, the entry of a settlement order or consent decree stating that the '222 and '218 patents are invalid or not infringed, a decision in the case concerning infringement or validity that is favorable to Fresenius and/or the Sandoz Parties, or such shorter or longer period as the court may order.